vielmetti/commonplace/content/recipes/salad/tomato-onion-salad.md

 title: Tomato Onion Salad
 issue: https://github.com/vielmetti/commonplace/issues/215
 ---
-This salad is in a Korean style.
+This salad is in a Korean style and is best with very good tomatoes.

 Slice salad tomatoes thin and arrange on the plate.